 On the note of potentially conflicting efficacy trial data: the FDA can be lenient when it comes to endpoints on patient-important/subjective outcomes like pain.
 In these cases, positive trial results are more difficult to achieve and the FDA might give them more weight as a result.

 Finally, this entire discussion was based on a small sample size of unique AdComs and NDAs (less than 20).
 Unfortunately, there’s little more relevant and recent historical data to work off of than that.
-This means, as with any small sample size in a clinical trial, a positive outcome becomes that much more likely.

 The FDA recently published numerous documents pertaining to Buvaya’s AdCom.
 To summarize, the FDA is concerned about Buvaya’s efficacy, safety, and abuse.

 Historically, when so many potential problems on various fronts were discussed by an AdCom, the committee voted to reject the drug.